Artificial-Intelligence-Computer-Vision/bellande_3d_computer_vision/README.md

 # 📦 Bellande 3D Computer Vision

-## Benifits of using Bellande 3D Computer Vision
+## Benifits of using Bellande 3D Computer Vision API
+- Can be used in any Programming Languages
+- Can be used in any Operating Systems
+- Can be used with any Technologies

 ## Check Out Research Organization for API
 - https://artificial-intelligence-computer-vision.github.io